nicfel/AIM-Tutorial/README.md

 ### R

-R is needed to further analyse and plot the output of the AIM analysis
+We will be using [R](\href{https://www.r-project.org) to analyze and plot the output of the AIM analysis

 ----